184.108.40.206 The (Plot Details) Label Tab (3D Symbol/Vector/Bars/Ribbon/Wall)

 - Choose a dataset of index numbers from the drop-down list.

-This group is only available for 3D Vector.
-Choose to place labels to Arrow Head or Arrow Tail.
+It's available only when the 3D Vector tab is enabled.
 If the vector graph is created from XYZXYZ dataset, the coordinates the label shows will be that of the end point the label attaches to.

 Select a font for the label text from the drop-down list.
 Note that the default selection is controlled with the Default drop-down list on the Text Fonts tab of the Options dialog box.

 Note that as of version 2019, Origin only supports a uniform color for text labels in 3D plots.
 If you choose Auto, that color will be black.
 Having the label color follow the color of the data point is not supported as it is for 2D line and symbol plots.